gam1dov/fast-react-pizza/README.md

-# Fast react pizza app
+# Fast react pizza app with React Router, TailwindCSS, and Redux